AI-Protocol-Official/Documentation/guides/how-to-airdrop/how-to-airdrop.md

 2. After you update the root on the smart contract, you need to transfer the total no of airdroped tokens to the smart contract.
 So that users can claim the tokens from the smart contract.

 3. To do so you can copy the address of the airdrop smart contract.
 It was at the end of Step 2.
-And send DPT tokens to it from your Metamask.
+And send ALI Agent tokens to it from your Metamask.

 #### Step 5: Remove the Private Key